42+ Years of Serving Injured Workers in Reading

 Filing a Workers' Compensation Claim in Pennsylvania

-There are certain exceptions to the 120-day reporting requirement, such as if you suffer from hearing loss, repetitive motion injuries, or a progressive disease.
+There are certain exceptions to the 120-day reporting requirement, such as if you suffer from hearing loss, repetitive motion injuries, or progressive disease.
 However, it is generally advisable to report your injuries to your employer as soon as possible, so you can begin receiving benefits.
 Details, such as where the work accident happened, who was involved, and what type of injuries were sustained should be included in your written report.

-The Claims Process
+The Workers’ Compensation Claims Process

 Once your employer receives the injury report, they are required to file a First Report of Injury with the Pennsylvania Bureau of Workers’ Compensation within a certain amount of time, depending on the severity of your accident.
-If you missed more than a day, shift, or turn of work due to their injury, your employer must file within seven days.
+If you missed more than a day, shift, or turn of work due to your injury, your employer must file within seven days.
 For injuries resulting in death, employers must file within three days.

 You may be entitled to temporary benefits if your employer extends the investigation of your claim to 90 days.
-If your employer decides to accept your claim, you will begin receiving compensation for your medical expenses and wage losses in accordance with your average weekly pre-injury wages.
+If your employer decides to accept your claim, you will begin receiving compensation for your medical expenses and wage losses by your average weekly pre-injury wages.
 If your employer chooses to deny your claim, you will receive a Notice of Workers’ Compensation Denial.

-The legal team at Larry Pitt & Associates, P.C. can help you to file your initial claim, meet all requirements and deadlines, and appeal your claim in the event it is denied by your employer.
+The worker’s comp attorneys at Larry Pitt & Associates, P.C. can help you to file your initial claim, meet all requirements and deadlines, and appeal your claim in the event it is denied by your employer.

 The Appeals Process

-Employers may choose to deny your claim for a variety of reasons, including if they question the legitimacy of your claim, if they find that there is inadequate or missing information, and if your injury was not reported on time.
+Employers may choose to deny your claim for a variety of reasons, including if they question the legitimacy of your claim if they find that there is inadequate or missing information, and if your injury was not reported on time.

-Workers’ Compensation Benefits
+What Are The Workers' Compensation Benefits In PA?